What is the Linkly Client?

 Definition:

-The Linkly Client cannot find the selected Eftpos device in the COM port field.
+The Linkly Client cannot locate the value entered into the COM Port field.

 How to Fix:

-- Confirm that the Eftpos device is physically connected to the PC.
+- Confirm that all the required power and data cables are physically connected from to the PC.

 If the device is still undiscoverable, follow the 'Client Offline' troubleshooting steps.